anvie/alfred-workflows/README.md

 # Collection of Alfred workflows

-This repository contains a collection of Alfredapp Workflows that can be used to automate and streamline everyday tasks.
-The workflows are designed to be intuitive and easy to use, making them a great tool for anyone looking to save time.
-With these workflows, you can perform actions such as searching through files, initiating web searches, and more with the touch of a button.
+This repository is ideal for developers who use Alfredapp to automate and streamline their workflow.
+The collection contains various workflows that can be used to automate and streamline their workflow, such as auto-writing Bash scripts, generating random strings and more.

 ## Installation